dhansel/ArduinoFDC/README.md

 ## Library functions:

-After adding ArduinoFDC.h and ArduinoFDC.cpp to your Arduino sketch you can use the following functions:
+To use the low-level disk access library functions (listed below), copy ArduinoFDC.h and ArduinoFDC.cpp into your Arduino sketch directory and add `#include "ArduinoFDC.h"` to your sketch.

+To use the FAT file system functions, additionally copy ff.h, ff.c, ffconf.h, diskio.h and diskio.cpp.
+Then add `#include "ff.h"` and  `#include "ArduinoFDC.h"` to your sketch.
+For documentation of the FatFS functions refer to the [FatFS documentation](http://elm-chan.org/fsw/ff/00index_e.html).

 #### `void ArduinoFDC.begin(driveAtype, driveBtype)`
 Initializes the Arduino pins used by the controller.
 For possible drive types see